Technologicat/unpythonic/macro_extras/README.md

    - Support a limited form of *decorated lambdas*, i.e. trees of the form ``f(g(h(lambda ...: ...)))``.
      - The macros will reorder a chain of lambda decorators (i.e. nested calls) to use the correct ordering, when only known decorators are used on a literal lambda.
        - This allows some combos such as ``tco``, ``unpythonic.fploop.looped``, ``curry``.
      - Only decorators provided by ``unpythonic`` are recognized, and only some of them are supported.
-For details, see ``unpythonic.syntax.util.decorator_registry``.
+For details, see ``unpythonic.regutil``.
      - If you need to combo ``unpythonic.fploop.looped`` and ``unpythonic.ec.call_ec``, use ``unpythonic.fploop.breakably_looped``, which does exactly that.
        - The problem with a direct combo is that the required ordering is the trampoline (inside ``looped``) outermost, then ``call_ec``, and then the actual loop, but because an escape continuation is only valid for the dynamic extent of the ``call_ec``, the whole loop must be run inside the dynamic extent of the ``call_ec``.
        - ``unpythonic.fploop.breakably_looped`` internally inserts the ``call_ec`` at the right step, and gives you the ec as ``brk``.